gvacaliuc/jupyterhub-deploy-teaching-docker/docs/hub-configuration.md

 ## Variables

+Configure your host in `host_vars/www.example.com`.
 Group configuration can be found in `group_vars/jupyterhub_hosts`.
-You shouldn't need to modify these!
-Focus on the variables below:
+You shouldn't need to modify the group variables!
+You should be able to simply modify the variables below:

 ```yaml
 ---